The quality and value of outsourced IT support and cyber security services range widely across different provider organizations.

 They give each customer access to the customer’s own information

-An outsourced IT organization needs to have an encrypted store of a customer’s various in-house systems and cloud credentials.
+An outsourced IT organization must have an encrypted store of a customer’s various in-house systems and cloud credentials.
 Those credentials belong to the customer.
 As such, a customer should have upon-request access to any logins and passwords that they don’t have or that have been updated from what they do have.

 They treat a customer’s business as if it were their own